 Do:

-- Choose the texts that you like the best.
+- Choose the texts that you like best.

-It is always better to start writing a little later than everyone else than to find yourself running out of ideas halfway through the writing process.
-By taking your time with planning, you give yourself the chance to notice subtler aspects of the texts.
-Try and notice the tone of the text: what mood or moods can be felt throughout it?
-What vocabulary or imagery reinforces these moods? - Make an argument.
+It is always better to plan long and start writing later than everyone else than to find yourself running out of ideas halfway through the writing process.
+By planning correctly you will give yourself the chance to notice subtler aspects of the texts – and not forget anything that occurred to you on the first or subsequent read-throughs.
+Some students employ up to 20 percent of their time planning comparative answers.

 The ELAT mark scheme does not have a list of points that you are supposed to ‘get’.
 Instead, the examiners are prepared to be surprised and enlightened by your ideas.
 You might even show them something that completely changes their mind!
 This means that you need to trust your intuitions.
 You might, for instance, have a hunch that the text is being subtly sarcastic or that another text is being a bit coy or reticent about its subject matter.
 You might feel that the speaker is being disingenuous or untruthful.
 In another text, you might feel that there is a subtle sense of admiration and awe being created.
 You shouldn’t disregard these hunches!
 Instead, you should check them.
 See if you can trace your feelings back to the text.
 Patiently re-read until you can pinpoint the precise thing that created this feeling in you.
 Perhaps it was an unusual word choice or the syntax or the sounds of the words involved.
 Working like this will help you avoid any worry about ‘making a stretch.’
 If you have traced your feelings back to their source in the text, then you can be confident about discussing this in your essay.
 Of course, it might also be the case that you try to trace the feeling back but then realise that you misread something or you can’t quite find what caused it.
 No problem!
 You can just re-read and find something else to talk about.
 In other cases, it may be that your initial intuition needs refining: perhaps you realise that the text is expressing grief, but that there is also a bittersweetness to it that makes the grief bearable, even delightful.